matthewlong29/PareAndFlourish_Site/_posts/2017-06-04-how-to-prepare-for-an-employee-review.md

 image:
   teaser: howToPrepareForAnEmployeeReview.jpg
   feature: howToPrepareForAnEmployeeReview.jpg
-  alt: "How to Prepare for an Employee Review"

 tags: employee review, what to ask in a review, questions to expect in a review, employee review advice, employee review tips

-comments: true
 ---

 If you’ve found yourself either: